 A gastric ulcer is a sore in the stomach lining that occurs when the lining has been damaged by stomach acid and digestive enzymes.
-Mild stomach ulcers are seen in more than half of foals.
+Ulcers can also be seen in the lower esophagus and in the entrance of the duodenum (the first portion of the small intestine).
+The condition, also known as equine gastric ulcer syndrome, is associated with performance horses, changes in housing or interactions with other horses, stress, and illnesses.
+Mild stomach ulcers are seen commonly in newborn foals.
 In most cases, these ulcers cause no signs and heal without treatment.
 Ulcers can be found in approximately 30% of adult horses, but the percentage is much higher (up to 90%) in race horses.
 They are least common among horses turned out onto pasture and most common among Thoroughbred race horses at racetracks.
-Ulcers are found in 40 to 60% of show horses, event horses, western performance horses, and endurance horses.
+Ulcers are found in more than 60% of show horses, event horses, western performance horses, and endurance horses.
 The prevalence and severity of ulcers increase as the intensity of exertion increases.
 Stomach ulcers develop in as little as 5 days.

 Causes of stomach ulcers vary.
-Horses' stomachs secrete hydrochloric acid continuously, and the stomach acidity of a horse or foal is very high between periods of eating or nursing, as well as during intensive exercise.
+Horses’ stomachs secrete hydrochloric acid continuously, and the stomach acidity of a horse or foal is very high between periods of eating or nursing, as well as during intensive exercise.
 The upper part of the equine stomach is lined by tissue that is very similar to the esophagus and is highly sensitive to acid.
+Approximately 80% of gastric ulcers are found in this area.
 The lower part of the stomach is more resistant to acid.
-Continuous grazing leads to low stomach acidity, while intermittent feeding or having food withheld leads to greater acid secretion and ulceration.
 Exercise may be linked to ulcer formation, possibly due to increased abdominal pressure during exercise pushing acidic stomach contents into the acid-sensitive upper portion of the stomach.
 The effects of different feeds on stomach acidity and ulcer formation have not been thoroughly studied.
 Excessive doses of nonsteroidal anti-inflammatory drugs (NSAIDs) are known to induce ulcers, but are not the cause in most cases.
 Recent research suggests that horses may be infected with a species of Helicobacter, bacteria associated with ulcers in humans.
-However, a role for this organism in stomach ulcers of horses has not been confirmed.
+However, a role for this organism in stomach ulcers of horses has not been determined.

 Most foals with stomach ulcers do not show signs unless the ulcers are widespread or severe.
 The classic signs for stomach ulcers in foals include diarrhea, grinding of teeth, poor nursing, lying down, and excessive drooling.
 None of these signs is specific for stomach ulcers, so your veterinarian will also consider other possible causes.
 When a foal does show signs of ulcers, the ulcers are usually severe and should be diagnosed and treated immediately.
 Sudden stomach perforation without prior signs sometimes occurs in foals.